AvanthyViswan/vm_task1_questions/README.md

 43. Print all prime numbers up to n
 44. Find the Fibonacci series up to n terms
 45. Find the sum of digits of a number
+46. Reverse a number
+47. check if a number is armstrong number